 How Does Heroin Smell?

-If your teenager’s room smells like it has been doused with vinegar, there is a good chance they have been smoking heroin.
-The smell is dependant on the type of heroin and it can be easy or difficult to detect.
-The odor will not linger for long.
-Chronic use of heroin can result in numerous health issues including:
+If your teenager’s room smells like it’s been doused in vinegar, they may be smoking heroin.
+The smell depends on the type of heroin and can be easy or hard to detect.
+The smell won’t last long.
+Chronic use of heroin can cause:

 • Collapsed veins